actions/actions-runner-controller/README.md

 kubectl set env deploy controller-manager -c manager GITHUB_ENTERPRISE_URL=<GHEC/S URL> --namespace actions-runner-system
 ```

+__**NOTE : The repository maintainers do not have an Enterprise Server environment.
+Support for this environment is community driven and on a best endeavors basis.
+PRs from the community are welcomed to add features and maintain support.**__

 ## Setting up authentication with GitHub API

 There are two ways for actions-runner-controller to authenticate with the GitHub API (only 1 can be configured at a time however):

-1. Using GitHub App (not supported with GitHub Enterprise Server)
+1. Using GitHub App (not supported when you need enterprise level runners)
 2. Using Personal Access Token

 Functionality wise, there isn't a difference between the 2 authentication methods, there are however some benefits to using a GitHub App over a PAT for authentication.
 The primarily benefit of authenticating via a GitHub App is an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps).
 If you run into rate limiting issues consider deploying the solution using GitHub App authentication instead.